thalestas/beagle-oled-ssd1306/README.md

 ```
 $ cp tom-thumb.psf.gz /media/username/rootfs/home/debian/
 ```
 To set the font, we are going to use ```setfont``` command, but it is unavailable by default on Debian Console Image.
-So, we to use that we are going to use busybox.
+So, we are going to use busybox.
 Copy busybox to sdcard using the command below:
 ```
 $ cp busybox /media/username/rootfs/home/debian/